 A deprived area may also lack an engaged community, places to meet, and poor connectivity, both in terms of transport and digital, internet connectedness.
 Areas that exhibit these characteristics can be deemed as ‘left behind’ and as a result may present far worse outcomes than other areas of deprivation.

 ECC recognised that to affect meaningful change and address the challenges felt by these communities, it is key that the community is engaged, active and invested.
 None of which is possible when communities face a lack of connectivity and spaces to meet.

 In order to capture areas lacking in social infrastructure we developed a Community Needs Index, (CNI).
 As part of our work with Essex we have produced an updated CNI which begins to take into account some of the social changes that occurred following the pandemic.

 The Essex review looks at the extent of community need in the context of the towns and neighbourhoods in Essex.
-Largely using our Local Insight tool, the review looks at the drivers and predictors of that need and the extent to which ‘left-behind’ areas in Essex experience worse outcomes than other neighbourhoods in the county.
+Largely using our Local Insight tool, the review looks at the drivers and predictors of that need and the extent to which left behind neighbourhoods in Essex experience worse outcomes than other neighbourhoods in the county.